 Employment Outlook and Salary Information

 Graduates of a hotel management master's degree program may pursue management positions in hotels, at resorts or in restaurants.
 They can also work in one of the specialty areas of hospitality management, such as casino, catering or food and beverage management.
-The U.S. Bureau of Labor Statistics (www.bls.gov) anticipated modest career opportunities in lodging management, forecasting 8% employment growth between 2014 and 2024.
-The mean annual salary for lodging managers was $57,810 in May 2015 according to the BLS.
+The U.S. Bureau of Labor Statistics (www.bls.gov) anticipated little or no change for career opportunities in lodging management, forecasting 1% employment growth between 2018 and 2028.
+The mean annual salary for lodging managers was $63,570 in May 2019 according to the BLS.

 Students who hold a master's degree in hotel or hospitality management may choose to pursue a doctoral degree to prepare for an academic career and research opportunities.
 Hotel managers may advance after gaining significant experience.
 Because of the national or international presence of many resorts and hotels, employees often have the opportunity to be promoted by relocating.